My Generator Recommends: Top Home Backup GeneratorsAuto-Start Generators , Back Up Generators , Buyers Guides , Inverter Generators

 Here are the best portable domestic/home backup generators:

 The Yamaha 2400w is a popular generator for many applications, and home backup is no exception.
 This home backup generator recently came out on top in the Caravan & Motorhome Magazine’s Mega Portable Generator Comparison of 2014 – and all the features that made it top of the class are equally important for home backup.
 We’re talking about the reliable 2000W continuous output, ECO mode, dual 15A AC outlets, fuel efficiency and quiet running.
 Plus this home backup generator offers a parallel running (TwinTech) so you can join two EF2400iS units together for almost double the output.
-If you need a little more runtime and power, check out the EF2400iS slightly older brother, the EF2800i with an 11 litre fuel tank and only weighing 29 kilos – this is a very popular multi-purpose generator; recreation, home backup, handyman tasks, farming, it just runs a little bit louder than the EF2400iS.
+If you need a little more runtime and power, check out the EF2400iS slightly older brother, the EF2800i with an 11 litre fuel tank and only weighing 29 kilos – this is a very popular multi-purpose generator; recreation, home backup, handyman tasks, farming, it just runs a tiny bit louder than the EF2400iS.
 Both models are backed by a 48 month warranty and national service network and are overall excellent inverter generators.
+We think the EF2800i model is a beauty – you get essentially a 3kVA inverter generator with an 11 litre tank for around $2,000, all with a 4 year warranty!
+(Watch the video below of a customer using the Yamaha EF2800i model for home backup power!)

 This Chinese built generator comes from a manufacturer known well in Australia, Crommelins.
 And Cromtech has quickly proven its worth in terms of powerful, portable and good value for money generators.
 The Cromtech Outback 2400 delivers a continuous output of 2400 watts and is easy to transport and store.
 Complete with all the features expected from a portable inverter generator including pure sine wave power, full safety protection and 12 month warranty backed by Crommelins nationwide service network.
 Probably the most appealing aspect of this unit is the price; it’s around a half to a third of the cost of the premium brands.
 This is in part due to the fact that it doesn’t have a 4 year warranty like Yamaha.
 But it is still backed by the Australian manufacturers and generator gurus at Crommelins – so you get the national service support for spare parts, repair and the like, and it’s at a budget price (this is often not the case for many Chinese budget brands).